thibaulttabarin/BGNN_metadata/README.md

 ## Goal
 To develop a tool to check the validity of metadata associated with an image, and generate things that are missing.
 Currently setting up off the shelf machine learning to detect presence of fish and count how many there are.
 ## Status

+# In this branch go straight to the folder gen_metadata_mini